-Rob Stanborough is a physical therapists, president, and co-owner of First Coast Rehabilitation.
-He is co-author of Myofascial Manipulation: Theory & Application, 3rd ed by Proed Inc. He is certified in manual therapy and a Fellow of the American Academy of Orthopaedic Manual Therapists.
+Rob Stanborough is a physical therapists, president and co-owner of First Coast Rehabilitation.
+He is co-author of Myofascial Manipulation: Theory & Application, 3rd ed by Proed Inc. He has been in practice for over 13 years, is a Fellow of the American Academy of Orthopaedic Manual Therapists and trained/certified in a number of soft tissue techniques.
 Read previous columns posted on www.firstcoastrehab.com.